iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

   modern day experiment tracking, super charging your ability to reproduce and iterate on your work.
 descriptionLong: >
-  ML experiment versioning takes experiment tracking to the next level.
-Track experiments as code, reproduce and incrementally update experiments, and keep experiments distributed to share however you want.
-Iterate on your experiments at scale in ways that neither traditional software version control nor existing experiment tracking tools can.
+  ML experiment versioning takes experiment tracking to the next level by adding the benefits of version control.
+Track your parameters and metrics as code, make updates incrementally, and keep everything distributed to share however you want.
+Iterate on your ML projects at scale in ways that neither traditional software version control nor existing experiment tracking tools can.
 picture:
 pictureComment:
 author: dave_berenbaum